pablo-meier/Pablog/posts/2013-09-19-death-to-simple-narratives.md

 Why does this matter?
 Well, because the fiction we produce and consume has a large part in how we process the rest of the world, which leads to...

-## Death to Simple Narratives, In Non-Fiction and the News
+<h2 id="death-to-simple-narratives-in-nonfiction-and-the-news">Death to Simple Narratives, In Non-Fiction and the News</h2>

 Millenials are entitled and self-centered.
 Straight guys desire women with big tits.
 Men and women are biologically programmed to be different.
 Just like we